New examples of ballistic RWRE in the low disorder regime: Introduction and Main Results

 The proof of Theorem \ref{theorem1} is an adaptation of the approach developed in \cite{Sz03}, which consists of verifying the effective criterion given in \cite{Sz02} for the validity of (T').
 Instead of this criterion, we will verify that the polynomial condition from \cite{BDR14} holds, which is equivalent to (T') and more convenient for our purposes.
-Crucial to this verification are estimates on the average value and size of fluctuations of the Green's operator of the RWRE killed upon exiting a slab of diameter proportional to $\epsilon^{-1}$.
-In \cite{Sz03} it is shown that these quantities can be suitably controlled by $\epsilon$, the $L^\infty$-norm of the perturbation.
-However, to obtain our results we will need to show that these can still be \mbox{controlled by $\sigma$,} the $L^2$-norm of the perturbed environment, which is a smaller quantity.
+Crucial to this verification are estimates on the average value and size of fluctuations of the Green's operator of the RWRE killed upon exiting a slab of diameter proportional to $\epsilon^{-1}$, for $\epsilon$ as in \eqref{eq:perturb}.
+In \cite{Sz03} it is shown that these quantities can be suitably controlled by $\epsilon$, that is, by the $L^\infty$-norm of the perturbation.
+However, to obtain our results we will need to show that these can still be \mbox{controlled by $\sigma$,} the $L^2$-norm of the perturbed environment, which can be, in principle, a much smaller quantity.
 This task requires redoing some of the estimates from \cite{Sz03} but now in $L^2$ (and thus refining them from their original $L^\infty$-form), and introducing new tools to the analysis, like the generalized version of Azuma-Hoeffding's inequality used in Lemma \ref{lemma:azuma}.
-The proof of Theorem \ref{theorem2} is inspired by that of \cite[Theorem 2]{LRSS}, and is based on the version of Kalikow's formula proved in \cite{LRSS} and a careful application of Kalikow's criteria for ballisticity.
+The proof of Theorem \ref{theorem2} is inspired by that of \cite[Theorem 2]{LRSS} and is based on the version of Kalikow's formula proved in \cite{LRSS} together with a careful application of Kalikow's criteria for ballisticity.
 Finally, Theorem \ref{theo:nokal} follows from adapting the argument in \cite[Theorem 5.1]{Sz03} to the $L^2$-setting.